Chrismaganga/STOREAPI/README.md

 Seed the database with sample data (optional):

 bash
-Copy code

 npm run seed
 Start the development server:

 bash

-Copy code
-npm run dev
+npm start
-The server will start on http://localhost:3000.
+The server will start on http://localhost:3000/api.

 Scripts
 npm run build: Builds the project for production.